-Elongating the conjugated backbone with TTVTT also increases the ion distribution around the backbone.
+Elongating the conjugated backbone with TTVTT also increases the RDF of ions around the backbone.
 One explanation for the difference in the spatial distribution of ions is the sidechain attachment frequency that is dependent on the conjugated backbone.
-There are more donor units in gDPP-TTVTT than gDPP-TTT, which increases the spacing between DPP acceptor units.
+There are more donor units in gDPP-TTVTT than gDPP-TTTT, which increases the spacing between DPP acceptor units.
 This lowers the effective sidechain attachment frequency along the polymer and enables greater ion density near the backbone.
-Specifically, there is greater cation density localised around the DPP acceptor units for gDPP-TTVTT compared to gDPP-TTT.
+Specifically, there is greater cation density localized around the DPP acceptor units for gDPP-TTVTT compared to gDPP-TTT.
 This could result in a shielding effect in gDPP-TTVTT, thus preventing strong interactions between anions and DPP acceptor.
 Indeed, the RDF show that gDPP-TTVTT has more anions close to the donor than acceptor units, compared to gDPP-TTT.
-Upon bias, the cation shielding anion interactions with the acceptor for gDPP-TTVTT could result in fewer structural changes of the DPP vibrational modes observed in the in-situ Raman spectra.
-Moreover, Liu et. al. has shown that the EG groups on amphipathic sidechains interact more strongly with cations compared to anions, meaning the use of a C6 spacer has the effect of moving cation density away from the backbone.
-There are more further away from the donor groups, to which the sidechains are attached.
-RDF comparisons between the alkyl sidechains and the OEG segments of the amphipathic sidechains are shown in Figure S16, which suggest this is the case as there is higher cation density around the glycol portion of the amphiphilic side chain, compared to the alkyl side chain.
+Upon bias, the cation shielding anion interactions with the acceptor for gDPP-TTVTT could result in fewer structural changes of the DPP vibrational modes observed in the in situ Raman spectra.
+Moreover, Liu et al. has shown that the EG groups on amphipathic sidechains interact more strongly with cations compared to anions, meaning the use of a C6 spacer has the effect of moving cation density away from the backbone.[24]
+Similarly, the long-alkyl-group spacers used here could position the cations further away from the donor groups, to which the sidechains are attached.
+RDF comparisons between the alkyl sidechains and the OEG segments of the amphipathic sidechains are shown in Figure S16, Supporting Information, which suggest this is the case as there is higher cation density around the glycol portion of the amphiphilic side chain, compared to the alkyl side chain.
 As the amphipathic sidechains are positioned on the DPP units, the preferential cation-OEG interaction could ultimately allow more selective anion accumulation towards the donor moieties.
-A higher anion density initially around the TTVTT donor units could result in more readily stabilised polaron formation upon an oxidising potential than without any mobile ion environment.
-This is clearly observed in the OECT V{Th} and in-situ spectroelectrochemistry, where gDPP-TTVTT forms polarons at lower applied potentials and quenches the ground state absorption band to a greater degree than gDPP-TTT.
+A higher anion density initially around the TTVTT donor units could result in more readily stabilized polaron formation upon an oxidizing potential than without any mobile ion environment.
+This is clearly observed in the OECT VTh and in situ spectroelectrochemistry, where gDPP-TTVTT forms polarons at lower applied potentials and quenches the ground state absorption band to a greater degree than gDPP-TTT.
 The HOMO energy level is likely a small factor in such differences as the energetics of the glycolated polymers are very similar, with gDPP-TTVTT being only shallower by 0.003 eV than gDPP-TTT.
-Giovannitti et. al. previously showed that BDT accumulation-mode copolymers are stabilised by a strong electron-donating comonomer (MeOT2) that localises charge density away from the BDT unit.
-[27] This resulted in stable drain currents under operation with pulsed gate bias over a prolonged period.
+Giovannitti et al. previously showed that BDT accumulationmode copolymers are stabilized by a strong electron-donating comonomer (MeOT2) that localizes charge density away from the BDT unit.[27]
+This resulted in stable $I{\rm D}$ under operation with pulsed $V{\rm G}$ over a prolonged period.
 Similarly, the combination of the elongated conjugated backbone and long-alkyl-group spacer shifts polaron formation away from the DPP acceptor.
 As shown previously, gDPP-TTVTT has superior operational stability with no degradation of ON current during cycling of pulsed gating.
-Based on the MD, structural and OECT properties, gDPP-TTVTT can enable more ion accumulation and facilitate facile polaron formation localised to the donor to achieve greater OECT operational stability.
+Based on the MD, structural and OECT properties, gDPP-TTVTT can enable more ion accumulation and facilitate facile polaron formation localized to the donor to achieve greater OECT operational stability.